Dheeraj-Bhandari/monsterapiclient/README.md

 const model = 'whisper'; // Replace with a valid model name const input = {
   // Replace with valid input data for the model

+  // Upload File Directly in Model Input Object using `uploadFile` function.
+You need to pass `model` and `file` both the thing as function parameter.
   file: uploadFile(model, file)
 };

 // Instead of Passing File link you can use `uploadFile` function and pass `model` and `file` in it. it will automatically upload file and replace it with link.

-client.uploadFile(model, file)
+// Below is Example for Using Function separately client.uploadFile(model, file)
   .then((response) => {
     // Handle the response from the API